Bisoprolol: 7 things you should know

 Medically reviewed by Carmen Fookes, BPharm.
 Last updated on Aug 29, 2022.

 - Bisoprolol works on specific receptors located in the heart (called beta1 receptors) to slow the heart rate.

 - The exact way bisoprolol works to lower blood pressure is not known but studies have shown it decreases cardiac output, inhibits renin release from the kidneys, and reduces the activity of the sympathetic nervous system.

-- Bisoprolol belongs to the class of drugs known as beta blockers.
-It is called a cardioselective beta blocker because at low dosages it only works on beta1 receptors in the heart and has a low affinity for beta2 receptors located in the airways.
+- Bisoprolol belongs to the class of drugs known as beta-blockers.
+It is called a cardioselective beta-blocker because at low dosages it only works on beta1 receptors in the heart and is unlikely to affect beta2 receptors located in the airways.

 - Bisoprolol causes a reduction in heart rate both at rest and during exercise.

 - Bisoprolol also lowers blood pressure and is used for the treatment of high blood pressure (hypertension).

 - Bisoprolol may be used alone or in addition to other antihypertensives.

 - Bisoprolol is cardioselective (mainly works on receptors in the heart) at low dosages.
 May be preferred for people with co-existing chronic obstructive pulmonary disorder (COPD) because it is less likely than nonselective beta-blockers to cause bronchoconstriction (narrowing of the airways).